Poses6 Savasana Modifications for Deeper Relaxation

 As is the case with any yoga pose, sometimes a slight alteration can create more ease in the body, and Savasana is no exception.
 Lying lengthwise on a slim bolster or rolled blanket can provide openness in the shoulders and heart and lengthen the spine.
 Position the roll so that the end of it is at the base of your spine and extends the length of your back, neck, and head.
 Don’t forget to keep your knees supported to take any pressure off the lower back.

-See also Gate Pose
+See also Conscious Relaxation

 A woman with white hair practices Savasana, Corpse Pose.
 She is lying on a green mat on a brown wood floor, wearing brown pants and a light brown shirt.
 In the background are floor-to-ceiling windows with a view of trees.
 A shoji screen and a small Buddha statue are on the left and a tall plant is behind her.
 She is lying on her side with pillows under her head and between her knees.